dgaydukov/cert-frm/frm.md

 Don't confuse (price for perp contract):
 * market price - price of last executed trade at particular exchange Although market efficency will drive marketPrice to markPrice, since we can have different use cases where large order was submitted or illiquid orderbook, market price may not be fair price sometimes
-* mark price - aggregated fair price (TWAP).
-So markPrice used to calculate funding.
+* mark price (price at which we value derivative contract) - aggregated fair price (TWAP).
+So markPrice used to calculate funding (calculate as average price across a few major exchanges).
 ###### Futures
 There are 3 types of future contract:
 * dated future (vanilla future) - have pre-defined maturity date on which they would be executed, settled in quote currency